 Bifunctional oxygen electrocatalysis involving both the OER and ORR are ubiquitous and play a pivotal role in energy conversion and storage devices, such as unitized regenerative fuel cells (URFCs) and metal-air batteries.
-Similar to ORR catalysts, precious metals such as IrO2 and RuO2 have thus far been the prevalent choice for the OER.
-Hence, non-precious metal-based bifunctional electrocatalysts, including nanostructured carbons doped with transition metals and heteroatoms and metal oxides including perovskites, have been actively pursued .
+Similar to ORR catalysts, precious metals such as IrO2 and RuO2 have thus far been the prevalent choice of the materials for the OER.
+Hence, non-precious metal-based bifunctional electrocatalysts, including nanostructured carbons doped with transition metals and heteroatoms and metal oxides, have been actively pursued .
 However, the realization of high catalytic activity for both reactions using these non-precious metal catalysts remains a challenge.

 Metal oxides represent another prominent class of non-precious metal OER-ORR catalysts.
 Using the most widely explored cobalt oxides as model catalysts, we tried to identify active sites during the OER and ORR using in situ X-ray absorption spectroscopy .
 We prepared four different sized cobalt oxide nanoparticles (NPs) from 3 to 10 nm with varying ratios of CoO and Co3O4.
 Under OER conditions, all cobalt oxide nanocatalysts underwent a structural transformation into cobalt oxyhydroxide phase, regardless of their size, suggesting cobalt oxyhydroxide as a common active species during the OER.
 The OER activity increased with decreased NP size, which correlated to the enhanced oxidation state and larger surface area in smaller NPs, whereas the ORR activity was independent of NP size.